TitanDvd/generic_table/README.md

 ## Features
 - Drag and drop rows to simplify reordering. (using [Dragula Js][1])
-- Classic column reordering.
+- Classic column sorting.
 - Bind the entire column to a laravel route.
 - Create action columns.
 Customize them using blade views
 - Filter by mutually exclusive or inclusives values.
 - Search by any column
 - Use relationships on columns to link the column with a relationship value.
-- and more...
+- And more...

 ## Basic Usage
 ### First, the `Generic Table Definition`